AI Tools

 | MCP Gateway | Name-based reverse proxy with caller identification and session metadata | quarkus-mcp-gateway |

-| Emacs MCP Server | MCP server that controls Emacs via emacsclient (Python / TypeScript / Java) | emacs-mcp-server |
+| Emacs MCP Server | MCP server that controls Emacs via emacsclient | emacs-mcp-server |

 How They Fit Together

-Claude Code / LLM Console / Workflow Editor
+Claude Code / quarkus-chat-ui / Workflow Editor

 │ MCP